JaredCaprio/relink/NOTES.md

 # April 26th, 2024

 - AddMaterial page now saves materials that have not been submitted yet in session storage and restores them when returning to the add material page.

+# May 8th, 2024

+- Redirect for some route wasn't working properly.
+In the try get for the getWords route, I had to add res.json(false) in the catch so the EnsureAuth component knew to redirect back to the login page.